BeTeK/EliteMerchant/README.md

 The tool utilizes the database provided by EDDB. ( http://eddb.io/api )

 #####Version history:
+v0.12.150619: Moved away from windowed queries as they did more harm than good.
 v0.11.150619: 1.3 fixes and basic features
 - Added Direct system-to-system / station-to-station trade listing
 - Added user guide